Scav-engeR/Linux-Kernel-Builder/README.md

 # Linux-Kernel-Builder
-This script installs dependencies, sets up the environment, and builds Linux kernel.
+This simple code written in bash installs dependencies, sets up the environment, and builds Linux kernel.